 Introduction

-As more and more vehicles are travelling on roads, it is getting a difficult task to find a free parking space.
-Several sensor-based parking assistant systems have been developed in the past decade in order to ease the finding of a free parking space in busy areas, such as city centres and shopping malls.
-These systems mainly include sensors installed in each parking space, which can detect the presence of a car by measuring its weight with pressure sensors, sensing the car body with magnetic sensors or infrared and ultrasonic sensors can determine if something is in the examined area.
+With an increasing number of vehicles on the roads, it is becoming difficult to find a free parking space.
+Several sensor-based parking assistant systems have been developed in the past decade to make it easier to find a free parking space in busy areas, such as city centres and shopping malls.
+These systems mainly include sensors installed in each parking space that can detect the presence of a car by measuring its weight with pressure sensors; sensing the car body with magnetic sensors or infrared and ultrasonic sensors can determine if something is in the examined area.

-The main problem of these parking systems is the need for extra infrastructure and sensors.
-As most parking lots are not equipped with sensors, which indicate the occupancy of the parking spaces, the vehicle should drive by the parking spaces in order to be able to detect the free ones [1].
-There are also IoT (Internet of Things) systems, which involve not only the signals of the sensors, but mobile applications, too [2].
+The main problem with these parking systems is the need for extra infrastructure and sensors.
+As most car parks are not equipped with sensors, which indicate the occupancy of the parking space, a vehicle must drive passed a parking space to be able to detect if it is free [1].
+There are also Internet-of-Things (IoT) systems, which involve not only the signals of the sensors but also mobile applications [2].
 These systems can navigate the driver to the free parking spaces in the shortest possible time.

-The main purpose of this paper is to present an installed sensor-free parking lot exploration method, which navigates the vehicle by all the possible free parking spaces.
+The main purpose of this paper is to present an installed sensor-free car park exploration method that navigates the vehicle to all the possible free parking spaces.
 Autonomous vehicles are able to detect the free parking spaces with sensors installed in the vehicle (e.g. LiDAR [3]).
-As the coverage path planning (CPP) problem is similar to the parking lot exploration problem, the base ideas of CPP algorithms can be used.
+As the coverage path planning (CPP) problem is similar to the car park exploration problem, the core concepts of CPP algorithms can be used.

-This paper is organized as follows: Section 2 presents the most commonly used parking system and examples of them.
-The formulation of the parking lot exploration problem can be found in Section 3.
-Section 4 presents some cell decomposition and grid-based Coverage Path Planning (CPP) methods and the usage of them for parking lot exploration.
-An improved version of trapezoidal cell decomposition can be found in this Section, too.
-Different traversal methods are presented in Section 5.
-A cost function should be introduced in order to grade the free parking spaces (see Section 6).
-The presented exploration methods are compared in Section 7.
-The presented algorithms can also be used in multi-storey car parks, this method is presented in Section 8.
-Section 9 derives the conclusions from the different traversals and presents the possible future work.
+This paper is organised as follows.
+Section 2 presents the most commonly used parking systems and provides examples, while the formulation of the car park exploration problem can be found in Section 3.
+Section 4 presents some cell decomposition and grid-based CPP methods and explains how they are used for car park exploration.
+An improved version of trapezoidal cell decomposition can also be found in this section.
+Different traversal methods are presented in Section 5, while Section 6 introduces a cost function to grade the free parking spaces.
+The presented exploration methods are compared in Section 7, and the method for using them in multi-storey car parks is presented in Section 8.
+Section 9 derives the conclusions from the different traversals and presents possible avenues for future work.

 Parking assistant systems

-The literature proposes various solutions for the autonomous parking, where sensors are installed in parking lots.
-These systems require a centralized-parking system, where a server stores the occupancy of the parking places based on the sensor signals.
-When a vehicle requests a parking place, the server reserves the parking places for the vehicle.
+The literature proposes various solutions for autonomous parking with sensors installed in car parks.
+These systems require a centralised parking system in which a server stores the occupancy of the parking spaces based on the sensor signals.
+When a vehicle requests a parking space, the server reserves one for the vehicle.

-CCTV systems are widely available in parking lots.
-Consequently, the algorithms using image processing algorithms are able to detect the occupancy of a parking place based on the signals of the camera.
-A. Athira et al. [4] present an optical character recognition system detecting the occupied parking places based on CCTV signals.
+CCTV systems are widely available in car parks.
+Consequently, algorithms using image processing algorithms are able to detect the occupancy of a parking space based on camera signals.
+For example, Athira et al. [4] present an optical character recognition system that detects occupied parking spaces based on CCTV signals.

-Another solution is the availability of IoT-enabled cities, often referred as smart cities.
-Smart cities can provide information about the availability of the parking places.
-If a centralized parking system server is available, the vehicle is able to request information about the occupancy of the parking places from the server.
-Fadi Al-Turjman et al. [2] present a survey of IoT enabled cities.
-The use-case practises are also presented, including Smart payment system (SPS, Parking reservation system (PRS) and E-parking system.
+Another solution is the availability of IoT-enabled cities, often referred to as smart cities.
+Smart cities can provide information about the availability of parking spaces.
+If a centralised parking system server is available, the vehicle is able to request information about the occupancy of parking spaces from the server.
+Al-Turjman et al. [2] present a survey of IoT-enabled cities.
+The use-case practices are also presented, including the smart payment system, the parking reservation system and the e-parking system.